Amitsrma/Convolution-Neural-Network-DogsVsCats_Classification/README.md

 I had some challenges relating to unzipping the files. and I learned that the process I used is normally feasible only for some cases.
 I could not use the same process when there was a folder in zip file which contained another folder within and then the image or, data I wanted to work with.
 But it worked for the work I did here.

-I am grateful for all the people who have posted ways to solve problems on github and stachoverflow, it would not have been possible without them.
+I am grateful for all the people who have posted ways to solve problems on github and stackoverflow, it would not have been possible without them.